 Encourage them to ask questions.

-Now see if you can explain everything properly or not.
+Now see if you can explain everything correctly or not.

 Yes, don’t let your ego give you false notions.